shashankpritam/shashankpritam.github.io/content/_index.md

 title: "ᓚᘏᗢ"
 ---

 Hello!

 I am a PhD student in the Biological Sciences department at North Dakota State University (NDSU).

-I am working in the field of Computational Biology, as a grad student my research is focused on small RNAs (such as piRNA and miRNA) and their structures and functions.
+I am working in the field of Computational Biology, as a grad student my research is focused on small RNAs (such as piRNA and miRNA) and Transposable Elements.

 ---